Ohio HOA Document Requirements and Closing Procedures

 Ohio's Approach to HOA Regulation

-Ohio takes a relatively hands-off approach to HOA governance compared to states like Florida or California.
-There's no single comprehensive HOA statute that spells out exactly what documents must be provided during a resale.
-Instead, you're working with a patchwork of common law, the Ohio Revised Code, and whatever the HOA's own governing documents require.
+Ohio doesn't give you much guidance on HOA governance.
+Compared to Florida or California, the state keeps its distance.
+There's no single HOA statute laying out exactly what documents a seller has to hand over during a resale.
+What you've got instead is a mix of common law, scattered sections of the Ohio Revised Code, and whatever the HOA's own governing documents happen to say.

-That doesn't mean there are no rules.
+That doesn't mean it's the Wild West.
 It means you need to know where to look.

 What Ohio Law Actually Covers

-Ohio Revised Code Chapter 5312 governs planned community associations, while Chapter 5311 covers condominiums.
-The condo statute is more detailed — it requires sellers to provide buyers with specific disclosures, including the declaration, bylaws, rules, and a certificate of assessment status.
+Ohio Revised Code Chapter 5312 handles planned community associations.
+Chapter 5311 covers condominiums.
+The condo statute has more detail to it, requiring sellers to give buyers specific disclosures: the declaration, bylaws, rules, and a certificate showing assessment status.

-For planned communities (single-family HOAs), the requirements are thinner.
-There's no statutory mandate for a resale package the way Texas or Florida requires one.
-That said, most management companies in Ohio still produce them because buyers' lenders demand documentation.
+For planned communities (your single-family HOAs), the requirements are thinner.
+There's no statutory mandate for a resale package like you'd see in Texas or Florida.
+But most management companies in Ohio still put them together because buyers' lenders won't close without documentation.

-The practical reality: even without a state law forcing it, you're going to need HOA documents for virtually every closing involving an association-governed property.
+So here's the practical reality.
+Even without a state law forcing it, you're going to need HOA documents for virtually every closing on an association-governed property.

 Documents You'll Typically Need

-Here's what title companies and escrow officers in Ohio should plan to gather:
+Title companies and escrow officers in Ohio should plan to gather all of the following.

 Assessment/estoppel letter.
-This confirms the seller's account status — current balance, any past-due amounts, pending special assessments.
-In Ohio, these are usually called "status letters" or "payoff letters."
-Cost runs $75–$200 depending on the management company.
+This confirms the seller's account status, including current balance, any past-due amounts, and pending special assessments.
+In Ohio, these usually go by "status letters" or "payoff letters."
+Cost runs $75 to $200 depending on the management company.

-Governing documents.
-CC&Rs (or the Declaration of Covenants), bylaws, and any amendments.
+The governing documents, CC&Rs (or the Declaration of Covenants), bylaws, and any amendments, are next.
 Buyers and lenders need these.
 For condos, ORC §5311.26 specifically requires the seller to provide the declaration and bylaws.

-Financial statements and budget.
-Lenders want to see the HOA's financial health.
-This includes the current year's budget, recent financial statements, and reserve fund balance.
-Fannie Mae and Freddie Mac have their own requirements here.
+Lenders also want to see the HOA's financial health: the current year's budget, recent financial statements, and the reserve fund balance.
+Fannie Mae and Freddie Mac have their own requirements on top of that.

-Insurance certificate.
-Proof of the HOA's master insurance policy, including coverage amounts and deductibles.
-This is critical for condo transactions where the lender needs to verify adequate coverage.
+You'll also need the HOA's master insurance certificate, with coverage amounts and deductibles.
+For condo transactions this matters a lot, because the lender needs to verify adequate coverage before they'll fund.

-Meeting minutes.
-The last 12 months of board meeting minutes can reveal pending litigation, planned special assessments, or other issues that affect the property's value.
+Finally, get the last 12 months of board meeting minutes.
+These can surface pending litigation, planned special assessments, or other problems that affect the property's value.
+Don't skip these.

 Ohio Condo-Specific Requirements